master-747/zabbix-templates/README.md

-Basic Templates.
+Basic Template.
 Feel free to use and modify.

 Wazuh template:
 You need userparamater for zabbix agent.
 Tested on Zabbix V6.